cloudfoundry-attic/cf-openstack-validator/README.md

 ```bash
 $ ./validate bosh-openstack-cpi-release-<xxx>.tgz bosh-stemcell-<xxx>-openstack-kvm-ubuntu-trusty-go_agent.tgz validator.yml [<working-dir>]
 ```
+# Troubleshooting
+the validator doesn't run on your OpenStack?
+See [additional OpenStack related configuration options](docs/openstack_configurations.md) for possible solutions.

 ### Environment variables
 * **FAIL_FAST**: In general, all tests are executed even if some of them fail.
 In order to stop after the first test failure, specify `FAIL_FAST=true`.